hyperledger/indy-node/docs/process-based-load-script.md

 * get_revoc_reg - Get revocation registry entry
 * get_revoc_reg_delta - Get revocation registry delta

 Note: At the moment revoc_reg_entry requests could be used only with batch size equal to 1.
+After each entry write request revoc registery is recreated.
+So each entry req generates 3 request to ledger in total.

 '-m', '--mode' : Specifies the way each client will be run with.
 It could be a process - 'p' or thread - 't'.
 Default value is 'p''.